kobibell/Warden-Web-Wizards-JIMS/README.md

 8. Once you're done working within the virtual environment (done working on the project), you can deactivate it by running the command deactivate in your terminal.

-### Steps for Setting Up Python Virtual Environment
+### Steps for running server (locally for now)
 1. Within the terminal navigate to the main project folder

-2. Run the following command ` ./src/jimsproject/manage.py runserver`
+2. Run the following command ` ./src/jims_project/python3 manage.py runserver`

+## Some notes
+- The 'jims_app' database in azure is the current database the app is connected to

+- The